id-2/buster/packages/buster-cli/README.md

 ## How does it work?

 You can imagine Buster as a layer on top of your dbt project that allows you to create and manage semantic models.
-We collect extra metadata about your models, however dbt semantic models don't allow you to have extra fields than what they've defined.
-When you run `buster deploy`, we will createa a dbt-compatible copy that is used to run the dbt commands.

 ## Quick Start